thiagovmdon/EStreams/README.md

    `pip install -r requirements.txt`

 ## References
-The [dataset](https://doi.org/10.5281/zenodo.10733142) and its corresponding [preprint](https://doi.org/10.31223/X5M39F) are currently under revision.
+The [dataset](https://doi.org/10.5281/zenodo.10733142) and its corresponding [preprint](https://doi.org/10.31223/X5M39F) (accepted for publication at Nature Scientific Data).
 If users want to use the data, we recomend them to cite the pre-print and Zenodo repositories in their research.

 Additionally, we would highly appreciated if you also cite the corresponding sources datasets used to derive the EStreams dataset.
 For details on the references, see the information included in the licenses folder of the EStreams dataset and in the preprint.